menatwork/geolocationRedirect/README.md

 Geolocation Redirect - English
 ==============================

-This extensions matches an url pattern and redirects to an internal or external page after setting the configured contry information for the geolocation container.
+geolocationRedirect matches an url pattern and redirects to internal or external pages after setting the configured contry information (geolocation).
 Regular expressions can be used for URL splitting and their results for the redirects.

 ### Settings